Charles Kingsford Smith: Disappearance and death

-Eighteen months later, Burmese fishermen found an undercarriage leg and wheel, with its tyre still inflated, which had been washed ashore at Aye Island in the Gulf of Martaban, 3 km off the southeast coastline of Burma, some 137 km south of Mottama (formerly known as Martaban).
+Eighteen months after the disappearance, Burmese fishermen found an undercarriage leg and wheel, with its tyre still inflated, which had been washed ashore at Aye Island in the Gulf of Martaban, 3 km off the southeast coastline of Burma, some 137 km south of Mottama (formerly known as Martaban).
 Lockheed confirmed the undercarriage leg to be from the Lady Southern Cross.
 Botanists who examined the weeds clinging to the undercarriage leg estimated that the aircraft lies not far from the island at a depth of approximately 15 fathom.
 The undercarriage leg is now on public display at the Powerhouse Museum in Sydney, Australia.

 In 2009, filmmaker and explorer Damien Lay stated he was certain he had found the Lady Southern Cross.
 The location of the claimed find was widely misreported as "in the Bay of Bengal".
 However, the 2009 search was in fact at the same location where the landing gear had been found in 1937, at Aye Island in the Andaman Sea.